ryanstrattic/server-setup/README.md

 		location ~ /.well-known {
 			allow all;
 		}

+# Specific steps for when mounting an extra drive (also need to modify Nginx config to match)
+sudo mkdir /var/www/html/ # Make sure folder actually exists (important for when using mounted drive) sudo server nginx restart # Required when using mounted drive, since you would have modified the Nginx config by now

 sudo letsencrypt certonly -a webroot --webroot-path=/var/www/html -d droplet3.hellyer.kiwi # Create certificates

 # Check Lets Encrypt certificates were indeed created